Complex variables for fractional-order systems: Summary

 \section{Summary}

-We now summarize the results in Table I for the reader's convenience.
+We now summarize the results in Table~\ref{tab:summary} for the reader's convenience.

-Case I is a simple case where the magnitude and argument of the term $\left(j\omega\right)^{\alpha}$ is easily determined through straightfoward trigonometry.
-Case II, on the other hand, is a case mostly found in many fractional calculus applications especially in engineering.
-Having $a=1$ and $b=0$ for Case II make it equivalent to Case I.
+Case~I is a simple case where the magnitude and argument of the term $(j\omega)^{\alpha}$ are easily determined through straightforward trigonometry.
+Case~II, on the other hand, is a case mostly found in many fractional calculus applications, especially in engineering.
+Having $a=1$ and $b=0$ for Case~II makes it equivalent to Case~I.